rwalker1501/Cultural-Epidemiology/read_me.txt

 4) Experiment parameters file

+Parameters for individual experiments are contained in experiment parameters files.
+These are stored in the "experiment_parameters" directory

-This json file contains all the parameters necessary to run an experiment.
+Each file (in json format) contains all the parameters necessary to run an experiment.
 The file can be modified by hand, or from the menu.
 The parameters are defined as follows:

 ---
 Population data: